mcavs/ECML2024_Imbalanced_Rashomon_Paper/README.md

 Run [Figure5.R](https://github.com/mcavs/ECML2024_Imbalanced_Rashomon_Paper/blob/main/Figure5.R) to reproduce `Figure 5`.

 (!)
-This figure can be repruduced using the `data_rashomon.csv` and `data_VDisc.csv`.
+This figure can be reproduced using the `data_rashomon.csv` and `data_VDisc.csv`.

 ### Figure 6
-The performance gain plots of obscurity, discrepancy, variable importance order discrepancy for different balancing methods and varying partial resampling ratios.
+The performance gain plots of obscurity, discrepancy, variable importance order discrepancy for different balancing methods, and varying partial resampling ratios.
 The horizontal axis shows the performance gain in terms of AUC.
 The zero indicates no gain, and the negative values indicate the performance loss.
-The vertical axes are limited between zero and one for obscurity and discrepacny, but it is between minus one and one for variable importance order discrepancy.
+The vertical axes are limited between zero and one for obscurity and discrepancy, but it is between minus one and one for variable importance order discrepancy.
 The moving of the zones towards the positive way on the horizontal axis indicates an increase in performance gain, and moving towards the negative way on the vertical axis indicates a decrease in the multiplicity.

 <img src="https://github.com/mcavs/ECML2024_Imbalanced_Rashomon_Paper/blob/main/plots/Figure6.png" width="800">

 Run [performance_gain_plot.R](https://github.com/mcavs/ECML2024_Imbalanced_Rashomon_Paper/blob/main/performance_gain_plot.R) to reproduce `Figure 6`.

 (!)
-This figure can be repruduced using the `data_rashomon.csv` and `data_VDisc.csv`.
+This figure can be reproduced using the `data_rashomon.csv` and `data_VDisc.csv`.